oristopo/nVhelp/index.md

 <dd>select (by push) any of MARKER 1 - 4<br>
 selecting that same marker again toggles it off.<br>
 Sliding the multi-directional switch moves the selected marker.<br>
-A selected marker may be used to change START, STOP or CENTER of sweeps.<br>
+A selected marker can change START, STOP or CENTER of sweeps.<br>
 SPAN changes sweeps when 2 markers are active.</dd></dl></p>

 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>